ninanina19/Olympic-Analysis-Project-03/README.md

 ![image for q09](images/q09.PNG)

 <!--------------------------------------- Q.10 ------------------------------------------->
-**Q.10.
-Find the Ratio of male and female athletes participated in all olympic games.**
+#### Q10 Find the Ratio of male and female athletes participated in all olympic games.

 ```
 with